Epicguru/FontStashXNA/README.md

     }
 ```

-Now the text could be drawn using following code:
+Now the text could be drawn from the characters of all these ttfs using following code:
 ```c#
     protected override void Draw(GameTime gameTime)
     {